 Following their two nights performing in Jersey, The Beatles boarded a 12-seater aeroplane for the 30-mile journey to Guernsey.
 Their equipment arrived by ferry.

-The group performed in the auditorium at Candie Gardens, in St Peter Port, Guernsey.
-It was their only concert on the island.
+The group performed two shows in the auditorium at Candie Gardens, in St Peter Port, Guernsey.
+The concerts, at 7pm and 9.15pm, were their only ones on the island, and were promoted by Baron Pontin.

 Following the show, John Lennon went to the rented flat of Liverpool poet Royston Ellis.
 The Beatles had befriended Ellis after performed as his backing band in June 1960.